-At the other end of the scale, only about 4% of Ohio families-about 466,000 people-are living in counties that presumptively afford the children an approximately equal number of overnights and amount of time with each of their parents.
+At the other end of the scale, only about 4.7% of Ohio families-about 549,707 people-are living in counties that presumptively afford the children an approximately equal number of overnights and amount of time with each of their parents.

-However, it is gratifying to note that, since NPO published the 2018 report, there has been significant progress for many Ohioans.
-The number of Ohio citizens who are subject to the old "every other weekend and one evening a week" schedule dropped by more than 638,000, a decline of 5.6%.
-And the number of Ohioans who enjoy the presumption of equal parenting has more than doubled, from approximately 190,000 to approximately 466,000.
-The number of Ohioans who gained a presumption of equal parenting time since the publication of the 2018 NPO Ohio Parenting Time Report is well more than a quarter of a million!
-For these families, this is a great success.
+However, it is gratifying to note that, since NPO published the 2020 report, there has been significant progress for many Ohioans.
+The number of Ohio citizens who are subject by default to the old "every other weekend and one evening a week" schedule dropped by well over a million (1,162,277), a decline of more than one fourth!
+Unfortunately, the number of Ohioans who enjoy the presumption of equal or almost equal parenting time has increased only slightly due merely to the increase in the population growth of those counties that established such a presumption in 2020 and the addition of Harrison County.